open-cogsci/osdoc/content/pages/tutorials/beginner.md

  caption: |
   The loop variable wizard in Step 3.
 --%

+In the resulting loop table, each row corresponds to one run of *trial_sequence*.
+Because, in our case, one run of *trial_sequence* corresponds to one trial, each row in our loop table corresponds to one trial.
+Each column corresponds to one variable, which can have a different value on each trial.

 But we are not done yet.
 We need to add three more variables: the location of the distractor, the correct response, and the congruency.